Masterpieces of type design for advertising - VOL. I

 Especially suited for advertising, they span from art nouveau to post-modern styles.

-Specimens are printed on heavy weight fine papers, made by the most renowned European papermills: Fabriano, B.F.K.
-Rives, Magnani, Canson & Montgolfier, Hahnemühle, Favini, etc.
+Each specimen is printed letterpress on heavy weight fine papers, made by the most renowned European papermills: Fabriano, B.F.K.
+Rives, Magnani, Canson & Montgolfier, Hahnemühle, Favini.

 The collection is housed in folders (12x15cm), each including 4 specimens, and inserted in a slipcase and box custom made to an exact size (26x17cm), whose exteriors are covered with Ingres paper.